-Looking for cookbooks for children, then look no further than American Girl cookbooks, created especially with kids in mind.
+Looking for cookbooks for children?
+Look no further than American Girl cookbooks, created especially with kids in mind.
 Do you have a future chef on your hands?
-Does your child enjoy being in the kitchen and you’re looking for simple recipes that you can whip up together?
+Does your child enjoy being in the kitchen, and you’re looking for simple recipes that you can whip up together?
 American Girl has a variety of cookbooks just waiting for you.

 I enjoy being in the kitchen; it’s something that I learned to do as a child.
 My mother taught me how to cook, and I would cook for my family to give my mom a break.
 She was an amazing cook, and I yearned for her cooking skills.
 Baking not so much, although she was a terrific baker.
 My daughter, Krissy, has got the baking genes and can whip up cookies, cakes, and everything sweet without batting an eyelid.